timoline/Synoportal/README.md

 ----------

 Synoportal is a simpel web portal for the Synology NAS devices.
-Its possible to edit and change links to the diskstation internal websites, like:
+Its possible to manage links to the diskstation internal websites, like:
 * Disk Station Manager
 * Photo Station
 * Audio Station